 The Scripture clearly teaches that God is not imputing our sins to us now, for Christ bore all our sins and the penalties of our sins in His own body on the cross.

 18 Now all things are of God, who has reconciled us to Himself through Jesus Christ, and has given us the ministry of reconciliation,

 19 that is, that God was in Christ reconciling the world to Himself, not imputing their trespasses to them, and has committed to us the word of reconciliation.

 Beloved, even though God is not presently imputing your sins to you or punishing you for your sins, yet it is still very dangerous to toy or play with sins.
 Why?

 Because sin will give the devil an inroad to your life!

 Because sin opens the door to the devil to steal, kill, afflict, torment, oppress and destroy!

 Therefore, if you sin, you will not only need to repent and receive by faith God’s mercy and forgiveness, you will also need to resist the devil and recover the grounds you have given the devil through your sins.

-What then is the cross the Lord Jesus commands and expects you to take up daily to follow Him?
+What then is the cross the Lord Jesus commands and expects you to take up daily in order to follow Him?